India to get above-average monsoon rains in next two weeks

 Water levels in India’s main reservoirs were at 24% of their storage capacity, against 32% at the same time last year, the latest government data shows.
 The average for the past 10 years is 28%.

-The above-average rainfall is likely to bring down the rainfall deficit to single digit by the end of August from 17%now, said an official with the IMD, who declined to be named as he was not authorised to speak to the media.
+The above-average rainfall is likely to bring down the rainfall deficit to single digit by the end of August from 17% now, said an official with the IMD, who declined to be named as he was not authorized to speak to the media.

 IMD has forecast average rainfall in 2019.
 India’s only private forecaster Skymet has predicted below-normal rainfall.